givasile/effector/docs/docs/tutorials/01_linear_model.md

 ### Heterogeneity or Uncertainty

-Feature effect methods output a 1-1 plot that visualizes the **average** effect of a specific feature on the output.
-The aggregation is done by averaging the instance-level effects.
+Feature effect methods output a 1-1 plot that visualizes the **average** effect of a specific feature on the output; the averaging is performed over the instance-level effects.
-It is important for the end-user to know to what extent the underlying local (instance-level) effects deviate from the average effect.
+It is important, therefore, to know to what extent the underlying local (instance-level) effects deviate from the average effect.
-In PDP plots there are two ways to check that, either using the ICE plots or plotting the standard deviation of the instance level effects as $\pm$ interval around the PDP plot.
+In PDP plots there are two ways to check that, either using the ICE plots or as a $\pm$ interval around the average plot.

-#### ICE plots
+#### Option (a): ICE plots

-ICE plots are defined as:
+ICE plots show the ouput of instance $i$ if changing the feature of interest $x_s$:

 $$\text{ICE}^{(i)}(x_s, x^{(i)}_c) = f(x_s, x^{(i)}_c)$$

-and they are plotted on-top of the PDP plot.
-Practically, the ICE plot shows how each instance $i$ performs if we vary the feature of interest $x_s$.
-Plotting many ICE plots on top of the PDP plot, we can visually observe the heterogeneity of the instance-level effects.
+Plotting the ICE plots of many instances $i$ on top of the PDP, we can visually observe the heterogeneity.
-For example in the plot below, we can see that there so no heterogeneity in the instance-level effects, i.e., all instance-level effects are lines with gradient 7.
+For example in the plot below, we can see that there is no heterogeneity in the instance-level effects, i.e., all instance-level effects are lines with gradient 7.
-However, be careful that this is more obvious using the argument `centering=True`.
-If we omit centering, the instance-level effects may create the illusion of heterogeneity, although if with a closer look we can see that all ICE plots are lines with gradient 7.

 ```python